 In the first part of this article, which was published in Jadaliyya, I will first refute the allegations contained in the editor’s note.
 In the second part, which will be published next week, I will refute the allegations made by the author of the article,

-Before I embark on refuting the arguments and misrepresentation contained in this “analysis”, I should point out that this is not the first time that news portal has published articles ridden with factual mistakes about the conflict with the clear idea of serving a specific agenda, which presents Morocco as a country that occupies the Sahara and prevents Saharawis from practicing their right to self-determination.
+Before I embark on refuting the arguments and misrepresentation contained in this “analysis”, I should point out that this is not the first time that news portal has published articles ridden with factual mistakes about the conflict with the clear idea of serving a specific agenda, which presents Morocco as a country that occupies the Western Sahara and prevents Saharawis from practicing their right to self-determination.

 The editors of this publication are fully aware of the lack of information that prevails among Americans and in the West in general, for the narrative has been monopolized in recent years by the supporters of the Poliasrio.
 Therefore, they seize the opportunity to present their audience with the version of facts that serves their political agenda, no matter how this version departs from reality.